Category: London

 But our city’s tribute doesn’t end in a quiet cemetery.

-Downtown, at the corner of King and Ridout streets, you’ll find a sculpture simply entitled “Good Hands.”
+Downtown, at the corner of York and Thames streets, you’ll find a sculpture simply entitled “Good Hands.”

 Alt=""